 Nestled in the Willamette Valley wine region, Oregon State University has a rich history of training wine industry leaders.
 Designed for novice and advanced wine connoisseurs alike, Sensory Evaluation of Sparkling Wine course is a one-of-a-kind opportunity to explore the aspects of sparkling wine, aiming to help participants gain a deeper understanding and appreciation of the essential aspects of sensory evaluation that are often overlooked in most wine tastings.

 Through lectures and guided tastings of a range of sparkling wines from around the world, course participants will be exposed to the topics of sparkling winemaking, taste, mouthfeel, aromatics and spoilage.
 By the end of this two-day course, students will be able to critically evaluate wine with authority and communicate that expertise to others.

 This course is taught by OSU sensory scientist, Dr. Elizabeth Tomasino, a foremost expert on wine sensory analysis and flavor chemistry, and features one day at award-winning Argyle Winery in Newberg, Oregon.

 Interested in a comprehensive red and white wine sensory evaluation experience?
-Join us for Sensory Evaluation of Wine on May 8, 10, 15 & 17.
+Join us for Sensory Evaluation of Wine.

 Complete this course and earn a digital badge to share your accomplishment on Facebook, LinkedIn and more!